 11. Stockholm, Sweden

-Like the rest of Scandinavia, the sun sets early in this cozy capital, but they doughty Swedes are well prepared for the dark of December and have tons of things to do during these long Winter nights.
-Pack your warmest, because it will be cold, but the warmth of the city will make it more than bearable.
+Like the rest of Scandinavia, the sun sets early in this cosy capital, but the doughty Swedes are well prepared for the dark of December and have tons of things to do during these long winter nights.
+Pack your warmest gear because it will be cold, but the warmth of the city will make it more than bearable.
 If you happen to be there in early December, head to church to see the festival of Saint Lucia, where children don candle crowns to ward off the dark and chill of winter.
 Closer to Christmas, be sure to visit one of Stockholm’s gorgeous Christmas markets, popular with both visitors and residents, where you can shop for souvenirs like Christmas decorations or delicious snacks like sausages while you sip on glogg.
 Top it off with some live entertainment and you’ve got yourself a Christmas!

 12. Copenhagen, Denmark